Burr–Hamilton duel: Political animosity

+Prior duels

 Both men had been involved in duels in the past.
-Hamilton had been involved in more than a dozen affairs of honor prior to his fatal encounter with Burr, including disputes with William Gordon (1779), Aedanus Burke (1790), John Francis Mercer (1792–1793), James Nicholson (1795), James Monroe (1797), Ebenezer Purdy, and George Clinton (1804).
+Hamilton had been involved in more than a dozen affairs of honor prior to his fatal encounter with Burr, including disputes with William Gordon (1779), Aedanus Burke (1790), John Francis Mercer (1792–1793), James Nicholson (1795), James Monroe (1797), Ebenezer Purdy and George Clinton (1804).
 He also served as a second to John Laurens in a 1779 duel with General Charles Lee, and to legal client John Auldjo in a 1787 duel with William Pierce.
 Hamilton also claimed that he had one previous honor dispute with Burr, while Burr stated that there were two.

-Additionally, Hamilton's son Philip was killed in a November 23, 1801, duel with George I. Eacker, which was initiated after Philip and his friend Richard Price engaged in hooliganish behavior in Eacker's box at the Park Theatre in Manhattan.
+Additionally, Hamilton's son Philip was killed in a November 23, 1801, duel with George I. Eacker, which was initiated after Philip and his friend Stephen Price engaged in hooliganish behavior in Eacker's box at the Park Theatre in Manhattan.
 This was in response to a speech that Eacker had made on July 3, 1801, which was critical of Hamilton.
 Philip and his friend both challenged Eacker to duels when he called them "damned rascals".
-Price's duel, also in Weehawken, New Jersey, resulted in nothing more than four missed shots, and Hamilton advised his son to delope.
+Price's duel, also in Weehawken, New Jersey, resulted in nothing more than four missed shots, and Hamilton advised his son to delope – missing intentionally.
 However, both Philip and Eacker stood shotless for a minute after the command "present", then Philip leveled his pistol, causing Eacker to fire, mortally wounding Philip and sending his shot awry.
 The later duel between Burr and Hamilton took place near to the spot of the duel between Philip and Eacker.

 Election of 1800

-Burr and Hamilton first came into public opposition during the 1800 United States presidential election.
-Burr and Thomas Jefferson ran for president on the Democratic-Republican Party ticket against incumbent President John Adams and his vice presidential running mate Charles C. Pinckney of the Federalist Party.
+Burr and Hamilton first came into public opposition during the 1800 presidential election.
+Burr and Jefferson ran for president on the Democratic-Republican Party ticket against incumbent President John Adams and his vice-presidential running mate, Charles C. Pinckney, of the Federalist Party.
 Electoral College rules at the time gave each elector two votes for president, and the candidate who received the second most votes became vice president.

 The Democratic-Republican Party planned to have 72 of their 73 electors vote for Jefferson and Burr, with the remaining elector voting only for Jefferson.
-The electors failed to execute this plan and Burr and Jefferson were tied with 73 votes each.
-The Constitution stipulated that if two candidates with an Electoral College majority were tied, the election would be moved to the House of Representatives—which was controlled by the Federalists, at this point, many of whom were loath to vote for Jefferson.
+The electors failed to execute this plan, and Burr and Jefferson were tied with 73 votes each.
+The United States Constitution stipulated that if two candidates with an Electoral College majority were tied, the election would be moved to the House of Representatives—which at this time was controlled by the Federalists, many of whom were loath to vote for Jefferson.
 Although Hamilton had a long-standing rivalry with Jefferson stemming from their tenure as members of George Washington's cabinet, he regarded Burr as far more dangerous and used all his influence to ensure Jefferson's election.
 On the 36th ballot, the House of Representatives gave Jefferson the presidency, with Burr becoming vice president.